AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 >[NOTE!]
 >
->You must be assigned the Cloud Manager Developer role in order to be able to use the reset feature.
-If not, a reset action will result in an error.
+>You must be assigned the Cloud Manager Developer role to use the reset feature.
+If not, a reset action results in an error.

 ### Reset the RDE via Command Line {#reset-the-rde-command-line}